Sealine Motor yacht history

 Spurred on by his success, Tom Murrant focused on a new goal: building internationally renowned fine yachts.
 His models are longer, more luxurious motor yachts that cover all building types.
 The new variety is expressed in a new name: from C-LINE (what stood for cruiser and cabin) to SEALINE.

-40 years after the company was founded, Hanseyachts bought the SEALINE brand including all models.
-While four yachts continued to be produced at the Greifswalder shipyard; the development of a state-of-the-art generation of models began under new head designer Bill Dixon.
+40 years after the company was founded, Hanseyachts bought the SEALINE brand, including all models.
+While four yachts continued to be produced at the shipyard in Greifswald Germany; the development of a state-of-the-art generation of models began under new head designer Bill Dixon.